24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Hotel Boutique Casona de la China Poblana

 A friend of mine said the city was dangerous, so I initially had second thoughts about visiting Puebla.
 On the bus from Oaxaca to Puebla, the scary stories the U.S. media likes to tell came flooding back to me.
-Those were the same ones that my previous 5 months in Mexico had debunked.
+Those were the same ones my previous five months in Mexico debunked.

 However, during my 4 days in Puebla, I never felt unsafe.
 Except for when I walked the 30 minutes to the train station and back, I mainly stuck to the central historic district.
 There generally isn’t much reason to go beyond it.